sourabhaprasad/sourabhaprasad/README.md

 ***
 ### Hello!
-My name is Sourabha and currently am an Artificial Intelligence and Machine Learning Student.
+I'm Sourabha, currently pursuing studies in Artificial Intelligence and Machine Learning.

 ***
 ### About me

-Hey there!
 I'm a second-year engineering whiz at Global Academy, diving headfirst into the captivating world of Artificial Intelligence and Machine Learning.
 Right now, I'm on this exciting journey of self-discovery, exploring my interests and pushing my boundaries.

 ***